fardeen9983/TinyModeUnity/README.md

         1. A Sprite2d sequence with the first 4 idle sprites and set a framerate of maybe 6
         1. A sprite2D sequence player to play the above sequence.
 Drag the idle animation entity into the sequence field and set speed to 1.
         1. Create a same entity child for run animation
+1. Create another system called Scale system which will flip the direction the player faces
+1. Now create an animation system.